thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

-**Gleason Archer**, a biblical scholar says *"The Holy Scriptures are demonstrated to be a divine revelation by the fulfillment of specific predictions made hundreds of years in advance, which no mere human wisdom could have anticipated."*
+**Gleason Archer**, a biblical scholar says *"The Holy Scriptures are demonstrated to be a divine revelation by the fulfilment of specific predictions made hundreds of years in advance, which no mere human wisdom could have anticipated."*

 Many former atheists - including legal experts, scientists and journalists have investigated the prophecies of the Bible not to believe, but to disprove the Bible and Jesus Christ.
-Yet instead of finding fiction, they discovered a pattern of fulfillment so specific, so improbable and so historically grounded that it led them to faith in Christ.
+Yet instead of finding fiction, they discovered a pattern of fulfilment so specific, so improbable and so historically grounded that it led them to faith in Christ.
 As Lee Strobel put it *"Only God could pull this off."*